shaunzyeev/zettaform/README.md

 - Download from the https://www.terraform.io/downloads.html
 - Install into a specific location
 - Create the zettaform directory
-- Add the auth.tf file
+- Add the auth.tf file  or copy the auth.tf.example and rename as auth.tf and use the your credentials.
 - Run this command
 ```
 # terraform init